Summer Family Fun!

 6. Dance to Summer Rhythms at Outdoor Concerts.

-Head to Downtown Summer Nights for live music and family fun on Thursdays through August 22 (with one week off in honor of the Moxee Hop Festival on August 1).
-Each week features a different theme and two fantastic bands take the stage at the Rotary Pavilion adjacent to Historic Front Street.
+Head to Downtown Summer Nights for live music and family fun on three Thursdays, June 12, July 10 and August 21.
+Each night features a different theme as a fantastic band takes the stage at the Rotary Pavilion adjacent to Historic Front Street.
 Check out the food and other vendors and don’t miss the kids’ activities and arts and crafts.
 Bring your dancing shoes and lawn chairs.
-Other kid-friendly outdoor concert series include the Summer Sunset Concert Series at Franklin Park on Fridays until August 16 and Viva la Música at Miller Park on Sundays until August 18.
+Other free, kid-friendly outdoor concert series include the Summer Sunset Concert Series at Franklin Park on Fridays July 11 to August 15 and Viva la Música at Miller Park on Sundays July 20 to August 17 with a special finale September 14.
+Check out the performers (page 9 of the Yakima Parks Summer Guide).

 7. Travel the Taco & Tamale Trail.